-A macaron, pronounced mack-a-rohn (French accent optional 😉 ) is made up of two flat bottomed almond flour cookies, that are sandwiched together with a filling of jam or ganache.
+A macaron, pronounced mack-a-rohn (French accent optional 😉 ) is made up of two flat-bottomed almond flour cookies that are sandwiched together with a filling of jam or ganache.
 I have absolutely no idea what ganache is, but it sounds fancy.
-Apparently macarons are really difficult to make.
-I wouldn’t know though, even a muffin is beyond my skill level.
-But I might just be tempted to make my a daughter this macaron pillow when she asks for one.
+Apparently, macarons are really difficult to make.
+I wouldn’t know, though; even a muffin is beyond my skill level.
+But I might just be tempted to make my daughter this macaron pillow when she asks for one.

 - Sewing machine

 - 1/8 yard of fabric for the jam or ganache filling

 - 1/2 yard of silky fabric for the tops of the cookies.
 I used a silk-cotton mix

 - 1/4 yard of coordinating furry fabric

 - Stuffing, scissors measuring tape, and cotton thread